railwayapp/docs/src/docs/reference/compare-to-heroku.md

 If you want to learn in-depth about our product, the [Getting Started guide](/getting-started) that will walk you through the process.

-If you run into any issues, we would be more than happy to answer your questions on our [Discord](https://discord.gg/railway) or over email at contact@railway.app
+If you run into any issues, we would be more than happy to answer your questions on our [Discord](https://discord.gg/railway) or over email at team@railway.app